CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp address-family ipv6-unicast redistribute ospf route-map routemap1
+cumulus@switch:~$ nv set vrf default router bgp address-family ipv6-unicast redistribute ospf route-map routemap1
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

-## <h>nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast rib-filter
+## <h>nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast rib-filter</h>

-Applies a route map on IPv6 route updates from BGP to the Route Information Base (RIB).
+Applies a route map on IPv6 route updates from BGP to the Route Information Base (RIB) for the specified VRF.
 You can match on prefix, next hop, communities, and so on.
 You can set the metric and next hop only.
 Route maps do not affect the BGP internal RIB.
 Route maps work on multi-paths; however, BGP bases the metric setting on the best path only.

 ### Command Syntax